 Churn Rate Definition

-Many a time, the customers see a product, like it, and save it to their shopping cart.
+Often, customers see a product, like it, and save it to their shopping cart.
 But they may not be able to buy it due to any reason.
-So, they cancel its order.
+So, they cancel their order.
 The number of times the customer cancels the purchase order in the shopping cart compared with the number of his completed transactions is called the Churn Rate.

 The Churn Rate will be considered when the customer not just starts a purchase order, but also starts the payment process and quit before he further completes the purchase order.

 The speed of the visitors at which they leave an order is noticed as a significant stat in order to track the sales.
 This is because it is easy to compare the profitable e-commerce and an incomplete or unsuccessful transaction.
 A change that affects the drop-out rate directly influences.
 This can easily be observed.

 A Little More on What is Churn Rate

 An e-commerce store can estimate the Churn Rate with the help of a simple formula, i.e.